Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Preface (do read it!)

 Throughout this work the original text from the Heliophysics volumes is directly quoted, following a volume and chapter reference, where between double quotation marks, but with equations, units (here cgs-Gaussian throughout with a few exceptions \regfootnote{A good resource for unit conversions (and many other things related to plasma physics) is the online \href{https://www.nrl.navy.mil/ppd/content/nrl-plasma-formulary}{NRL plasma formulary}.}), and symbols modified where needed for homogeneity throughout this work, with edits (and some corrections) shown between brackets, with many parenthetical notes removed, and with citations of the professional literature left out (and those to other sections in the books modified as appropriate).

-{\em The source texts in the series of Heliophysics books are referenced as H-$\#$[roman]:$\#$[arabic].$\#$[arabic].} For example, Vol. I, Section~9 in Chapter~2 would be referred to as H-I:2.9.
+{\em The source texts in the series of Heliophysics books are referenced in the margins as \ors[I:2.9] $\#$[roman]:$\#$[arabic].$\#$[arabic].} For example, Vol. I, Section~9 in Chapter~2 would be referred to as ``I:2.9'' in the margin or in captions.
 The original sources of all of the figures can be found in the figure captions of the Heliophysics books, but for many here a reference to the original publication is included for figures not made by the Heliophysics authors but whose original authors have given permission to have their artwork used in this volume.
 A few figures were replaced by color versions or by alternative figures.